JobinBiju/Taskly/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Installation

+- Install & setup flutter through above documentation.
+- Fork & then clone this repository.
+- Open the project folder in the IDE where flutter is setup.
+- Connect a physical device or run the app via emulator.

 # App UI

 App UI are given below.